poperbu/lightning-captive-portal/README.md

 ## Description

 This project only aims to be a PROOF Of CONCEPT.
 The idea is to implement Wi-Fi access through a captive portal where payments with LightningNetwork serve as an authorization method.
-The system can be very improved and surely has some errors, I am not an expert programmer.
-I wanted to use open source technologies, and raspberry-pi hardware in such a way that anyone can try and improve this system at home.
-I repeat, the goal is not to develop a definitive system, but a very simple proof of concept.
+The system can be very improved and surely has some errors, I am NOT an expert programmer.
+All tools used are open source technologies, and raspberry-pi hardware in such a way that anyone can try and improve this system at home.
+I repeat, the goal is not to develop a definitive solution, but a very simple proof of concept.

 ## Elements used